lekanh/lekanh.github.io/essays/smartquestions.md

 A smart question by Eric Raymond standards, would be [this inquiry]()

 Perhaps despite the tone and diction of Eric Raymond's essay, he does means well.
 Mayhaps, his point was that before you ask a question, be thorough and concise on what it is you are asking for, as asking a broad question may not bring you the answer you expected or needed.
-Hopefully he had the point of view of inquirers in mind when writing his essays, ie: perhaps they do not have as an extensive knowledge to be able to ask concise smart questions.
+Hopefully he had the point of view of inquirers in mind when he wrote his essay, ie: perhaps they are asking dumb questions because they do not have as an extensive knowledge to be able to ask concise smart questions.

 <img class="ui image" src="{{ site.baseurl }}/images/think.jpg">